 The Erne is undoubtedly high quality—you can feel it in the components and the build.
 It feels like it was designed by NASA.
 However, one downside is that all that engineering makes it bulky and hard to transport.

 I'm a fit guy, but even I find it hard to lift this machine!
 I was even more disappointed to discover it doesn't fit in the trunk of my Sedan.
 I have to put it on the back seat where it's not as secure.
+For a more compact machine, try the Titan ACE.
+It's 11 lbs lighter and easier to transport and store—it slides right into my trunk.

 Accuracy is another slight letdown for me.
-While the accuracy is better than other machines I've tested, sometimes the ball doesn't land in the same spot.
+While the accuracy is better than many other machines I've tested, sometimes the ball doesn't land in the same spot.
 Occasionally, it goes straight into the net—even when it's on the "fixed point" setting (more on the different drills later).

 Lastly, you're going to need some extra pickleball accessories when you buy the Erne, including lots of balls.
 I bought 150 Franklin X-40 pickleball balls, as well as a pickup tube that saved my back from lots of bending over.
 The makers of the Erne even sell a tube of their own.